pmgbergen/DarSIA/examples/Readme.md

 This directory contains several examples on how DarIA can be used to analyze images of the FluidFlower.
-The following examples are highlighted while the remaining ones should be considered less important:
+The run scripts demonstrate the practical use of daria, while in addition, notebooks include Jupter notebooks which instead have a more introductory character.

-curvature_correction_walkthrough.py
+Topics covered in the examples are:
-color_correction.py
+* color and curvature correction
-segmentation_watershed.py
+* tracer and co2 detection
-tracer_analysis.py
+* compaction analysis
-co2_analysis.py
+* sand layer segmentation